. Especially the songbirds

 of 3-4 metres.

-birds in focus.
+in focus.
 Many nature reserves inhabit rare

-timid
+timid birds

-birds.
-But the
+.
+But the birds

-birds having their territory near well visitid foothpaths are used to
+having their territory near well visitid foothpaths are used to

 the present of people.
 So after a time they looses their timidness.
 Often you can get very